 Did you know 97% of online shoppers bail out without purchasing on their first visit to a site?
 And roughly 70% of shoppers who do add items to online shopping carts don’t complete the purchase.
 Despite improving consumer confidence, there’s a severe disconnect between vendors and the marketplaces they hope to serve, a situation resulting in some serious economic opportunity loss.
 Far too many companies are churning out traditional sales lingo, laced with vague or overinflated claims, instead of establishing credibility.
 And the mission critical nature of credibility can’t be overstated, as it establishes a company or brand’s integrity, reliability and validity.
 At the most fundamental level, credibility translates into trust, and trust translates into sales.

-“Today’s consumer is quite savvy, but is often overloaded, over-committed, overdue for a vacation and, thus, easily annoyed,” says Brian Greenberg, a successful serial entrepreneur.
+“Today’s consumer is quite savvy, but is often overloaded, over-committed, overdue for a vacation and, thus, easily annoyed,” says Brian Greenberg, a serial entrepreneur and president of TrueBlueLifeInsurance.com agency.
 This heightened emotional state is working against common sales tactics hyper-focused on getting to the close, rather than getting to know the consumer – and vice versa.
 Greenberg offers four proven tactics critical to building a loyal client base.

 1. Righteous reviews: Studies show that people like to do what others are doing, especially when they feel insecure.
 Customers are more likely to make a purchase from an entity that has been favorably reviewed.
 This means you should be showcasing real reviews and testimonials that allow potential buyers to align themselves with others who have made purchase decisions.
 Be sure these reviews touch on more than one aspect of a previous buyer’s experience.
 Prospects want to know that the person who wrote the review really exists so be sure to list real names (with permission, of course).
 And, if you sell to other businesses, list job titles and the companies they represent.
 Marketers and business owners should encourage buyers to provide written reviews, whether through a dedicated web page, a follow-up email, phone call or other reminder.